plumed-testcenter/plumed-testcenter/pages/virial.md

 We then run a second constant pressure MD simulation at a pressure of 1001 bar and the input above.

-If the virial has been imlemented correctly within PLUMED the following PLUMED restraint will apply a negative pressure of 1000bar, which should compensate the fact that the second calculation was run at higher pressure.
+If the virial has been implemented correctly within PLUMED the following PLUMED restraint will apply a negative pressure of 1000bar, which should compensate the fact that the second calculation was run at higher pressure.
 We thus run a third MD calculation with the following input file:

 ```plumed